pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

   </p>
   </div>

-The values for <i>E[Num]</i> are the same as computed before, which inspires confidence in our results.
+The values for <i>E[Num]</i> are the same as those computed before, which inspires confidence in our results.

 Let's have a look how far the values measured for various hash functions are from the expected values.
 Here are the data for the `field` structure (element count 1,034) collected in a table.
 The last column shows the distance, in sigmas, from